• Skip to main content

 Limitations of Traditional Methods

 Modern data centers are too complex to be planned with simple blueprints or spreadsheets.
 The interaction between airflow, thermodynamics, electrical distribution, and network cabling requires sophisticated modeling.
-Manual, analog methods fail to capture the physics of high-density environments.
-They cannot predict how a failure in one cooling unit will affect the temperature of a specific server rack across the room, nor can they accurately model the complex airflow patterns in a facility with mixed air and liquid cooling.
+Manual methods cannot predict how a failure in one cooling unit will affect the temperature of a specific server rack across the room, nor can they accurately model the complex heat distribution patterns in a facility with mixed air and liquid cooling.

 Data Center Design Software

 To address these challenges, engineers are turning to advanced data center design software.
-Cadence offers solutions that enable engineers to address planning needs comprehensively through physics-based Computational Fluid Dynamics (CFD) simulation.
+Cadence offers solutions that enable engineers to address planning needs comprehensively through Multiphysics simulation incorporating Computational Fluid Dynamics (CFD).
 The Cadence Reality Digital Twin Platform enables the creation of precise digital twin models of the data center.
-It encompasses external modeling, flow networks, power, and data networks, creating a unified solution for efficient design.
+It encompasses white space and external environment modelling with liquid flow networks, power networks, and data networks, creating a unified solution for efficient design.

 Cadence Reality Digital Twin

-Cadence Reality Digital Twin Platform generates detailed 3D models to simulate airflow and temperature distributions.
-By running "what-if" scenarios, engineers can identify potential hot spots and improve cooling efficiency before a single server is installed.
-This predictive capability allows for the optimization of containment strategies and verification that the cooling design can handle the thermal output of high-density AI silicon.
+The Cadence Reality Digital Twin Platform generates detailed 3D models to simulate power usage and temperature distributions.
+By running "what-if" scenarios, engineers can identify potential hot spots and improve cooling effectiveness before a single server is installed.
+This predictive capability allows for verification and optimization of the integrated data center design so that it is able to handle the energy demands of high-density AI silicon.

 See How Your Data Center Will Perform Before You Build or Modify It

-Planning a new data center or scaling an existing facility for white space planning, higher rack densities, liquid cooling, or changing workloads?
-Connect with Cadence for a data center planning or assessment.
+Planning a new data center or scaling an existing facility for higher rack densities, liquid cooling, or changing workloads?
+Connect with Cadence for a data center design assessment or live product demo.
 Our collaborative approach helps you visualize airflow patterns, uncover thermal risk zones, assess cooling effectiveness, and understand capacity constraints—so you can make confident, data-driven decisions earlier in the design process.

 • Cadence Reality Digital Twin Platform to simulate and optimize data center behavior across both design and operational phases.